What is Intelligent Process Automation and How Does it Differ from Robotic Process Automation?

 Automation is no longer a term confined to the dictionary of technical people only.
 Common folks are now very much aware of terms like Robotic Process Automation, Automation, Artificial Intelligence, and Machine Learning.
 To add to this list of leading technologies is Intelligent Process Automation.

-This article will give you a glimpse into what these technologies are, especially Intelligent Process Automation and Robotic Process Automation (RPA).
+We will give you a brief look into what these technologies are, particularly Intelligent Process Automation and Robotic Process Automation (RPA).
 So, let’s begin!

 What is Intelligent Process Automation?